The Best Grills of 2024

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 When it comes to grills, doing your research before you buy is essential.
 From fuel type to purpose to price, there are many types of grills, and not all of them are worth their price tag.
 Luckily, our Test Kitchen pros did extensive research and testing to find the best grill for every type of cook.
 Keep reading to get their expert opinions.

 Best Gas Grill: Genesis II E-315 3-Burner Propane Gas Grill

-This top-rated gas grill ($849) makes barbecue a breeze.
+This top-rated gas grill makes barbecuing a breeze.
 The grill features 513 square inches of cooking space over three burners.
 It also has a tuckaway warming rack that will keep your grilled goods toasty while you sneak in a round of cornhole—or one of these other fun outdoor games.
-What our Test Kitchen loves most is the built-in hooks that create a designated space to hang spatulas, tongs and other favorite grilling tools.
+What our Test Kitchen experts love most are the built-in hooks that create a designated space to hang spatulas, tongs and other favorite grilling tools.

 Best Built-in Grill: KitchenAid 4-Burner Built-in Gas Island Grill

-Build your dream outdoor kitchen with this built-in grill ($800).
+Build your dream outdoor kitchen with this built-in grill.
 It has four main stainless steel burners (with enough cooking space to grill up to 38 burgers at once!) and one ceramic rotisserie burner.
-Don’t forget to add these essential grill tools to your outdoor cooking space.

-Best Portable Grill: Weber Q Series 1200 Propane Portable Grill
+Best Camping Grill: Weber Q Series 1200 Propane Portable Grill

 Best Budget-Friendly Grill: Kingsford 14″ Grill